RightWalkTech/RightWalkTech.github.io/index.md

 - **Start with this file** for context.
 - Read **Citizen AI** to understand intent, philosophy, and long-term direction.
-- Read **System Architecture** to understand implementation, control boundaries, and operational design.
+- Read **Chatur AI - System Architecture** to understand implementation, control boundaries, and operational design.

 Together, these documents describe not just a system, but an approach to building **responsible, auditable, and scalable AI for public service delivery**.